5 things you might not know about blue eyes

 5. Blue eyes come with a few risks

-Because blue eyes contain less melanin than most other eye colors, they may be more at risk of certain damage.
+Melanin in the iris appears to help protect the back of the eye (the retina) from damage caused by the sun’s UV radiation.
+Blue eyes contain less melanin than most other eye colors, meaning they may be more at risk of certain damage.

 Research has shown that lighter iris colors are associated with: